Making sense of nonequilibrium current fluctuations: A molecular motor example: Abstract

 \section{Abstract}

-The nonequilibrium response and fluctuations of Markovian dynamics, both near and far from equilibrium, are best understood by varying the systems' parameters along equivalence classes.
+The nonequilibrium response and fluctuations of Markovian systems, both near and far from equilibrium, are best understood by varying their parameters along dynamical equivalence classes.
 In this note, I illustrate this approach for an analytically solvable molecular motor toy model.

 My latest research has been focused on understanding how the dynamical features of a system shape its transport and thermodynamic properties.
 This has led to a series of new insights on the nonequilibrium current response and fluctuations.
 For example: \begin{itemize}